margaretmf/margaretmf.github.io/poetry.md

 I once took mandolin lessons and played piano, and it led me to dig deeper into myself to play more spontaneously.
 I was already from Virginia, but it shed light on West Virginia, nearby, and brought me one step closer to Old Virginia.
 I thought I was relating to the South, but it made me aware of the beauty of the West, and the freedom in the South.
+I already had ancestors who rode astride, but I grew more aware of the global trend of riding astride.
 I had already been to South America, but it brought me more love for the South Americans and Spanish Americans.
 I had already been to Scotland and Ireland, but it woke up my memories of a love for Scottish and Irish music.
 I had already traveled to the West to visit the natives, but it called my attention to the greater whole.